radius-project/lab/instructions/06-yaml.md

 In this step, you'll learn how to use Radius to annotate existing Kubernetes YAML files with Radius metadata.
 This allows you to use Radius with existing Kubernetes YAML files.

+> 💡 While Radius itself is not a Kubernetes controller, we do have a controller as a _client_, which connects to the Radius resource provider.
+This allows you to leverage Radius from within your Helm charts and Kubernetes YAML without needing to migrate to Bicep.

 ## Step 6.1: Define a YAML file

 Let's start by defining a simple YAML file that we'll use for this step.
 Create a file called `app.yaml`: